-- (1) SFAs must perform a cost or price analysis in connection with every procurement action, including contract modifications.
-The method and degree of analysis is dependent on the facts surrounding the particular procurement situation; but as a starting point, SFAs must make independent estimates before receiving bids or proposals.
-A cost analysis must be performed when the offeror is required to submit the elements of his estimated cost; e.g., under professional, consulting, and architectural engineerng services contracts.
-A cost analysis will be necessary when adequate price competition is lacking and for sole source procurements, including contract modifications or change orders, unless price reasonableness can be established on the basis of a catalog or market price of a commercial product sold in substantial quantities to the general public or based on prices set by law or regulation.
-A price analysis will be used in all other instances to determine the reasonableness of the proposed contract price. - (2) SFAs will negotiate profit as a separate element of the price for each contract in which there is no price competition and in all cases where cost analysis is performed.
-To establish a fair and reasonable profit, consideration will be given to the complexity of the work performed, the risk borne by the contractor, the contractor's investment, the amount of subcontracting, the quality of its record of past performance, and industry profit rates in the surrounding geographical area for similar work. - (3) Costs or prices based on estimated costs for contracts under grants will be allowable only to the extent that costs incurred or cost estimates included in negotiated prices are consistent with federal cost principles.
-SFAs may reference their own cost principles that comply with the applicable federal cost principles. - (4) The cost-plus-a-percentage-of-cost and percentage of construction cost methods of contracting shall not be used. - b.
-The SFA may be required to submit proposed procurement to the Oklahoma State Department of Education (the State Agency) for preaward review. - c.
+- a.
+The SFA must perform a cost or price analysis in connection with every procurement action in excess of the Simplified Acquisition Threshold, including contract modifications.
+The method and degree of analysis is dependent on the facts surrounding the particular procurement situation, but as a starting point, the SFA must make independent estimates before receiving bids or proposals. - b.
+The SFA must negotiate profit as a separate element of the price for each contract in which there is no price competition and in all cases where cost analysis is performed.
+To establish a fair and reasonable profit, consideration must be given to the complexity of the work to be performed, the risk borne by the contractor, the contractor's investment, the amount of subcontracting, the quality of its record of past performance, and industry profit rates in the surrounding geographical area for similar work. - c.
+Cost or prices based on estimated costs for contracts under the federal award are allowable only to the extent that costs incurred or cost estimates included in negotiated prices would be allowable for the SFA entity under Subpart E-Cost Principles of this part.
+The SFA may reference its own cost principles that comply with federal cost principles.

+d.
+The cost plus a percentage of cost and percentage of construction cost methods of contracting must not be used.

+- e.
+The SFA may be required to submit proposed procurement to the Oklahoma State Department of Education (the State Agency) for preaward review. - f.
 The SFA will take all necessary affirmative steps to assure that minority firms, women's business enterprises, and labor surplus area firms are used when possible.
-Affirmative steps shall include: - Placing qualified small and minority businesses and women's business enterprises on solicitation lists. - (2) Assuring that small and minority businesses and women's business enterprises are solicited whenever they are potential sources. - (3) Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses and women's business enterprises. - (4) Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses and women's business enterprises. - (5) Using the services and assistance of the Small Business Administration (SBA) and the Minority Business Development Agency of the Department of Commerce. - (6) Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed above.
+Affirmative steps shall include: - (1) Placing qualified small and minority businesses and women's business enterprises on solicitation lists. - (2) Assuring that small and minority businesses and women's business enterprises are solicited whenever they are potential sources. - (3) Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses and women's business enterprises. - (4) Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses and women's business enterprises. - (5) Using the services and assistance of the Small Business Administration (SBA) and the Minority Business Development Agency of the Department of Commerce. - (6) Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed above.